wizzat/distribution/README.md

 To-Do List
 ==========

 This script is 1.0 after only about a week of life.
 New features should be carefully considered and weighed against their likelihood of causing bugs.
 Still, there are some things that need to be done.

- * No Time::HiRes Perl module, don't die?
-Apparently Very Hard.
+ * No Time::HiRes Perl module?
+Don't die.
+Much harder than it should be.
 Invalidated by next to-do.
  * Get script included in package managers.
  * Configuration file (~/.distributionrc) for default behaviours and colours.
  * On large files it might be slow.
 Speed enhancements nice.